ChethanKacham/ModelEarthProjects/location/setup/README.md

 	bash start.sh

 We created conda-start.sh because `bash start.sh` above fails when Llama is not available - since it uses the settings config file.
+On Windows, run `start.bat` for the last line above.

 Our conda-start.sh runs the backend in a virtual environment.
 You could optionally run the following first too.
 We haven't confirmed the install works when running this first.
+[Get pyenv](/io/coders/python/)

+	pyenv install 3.11
+	pyenv local 3.11
 	python3.11 -m venv env
 	source env/bin/activate

+On windows the last line above is `.\env\Scripts\activate`

 ### RAM error

 A RAM error shut down the local site: [1 leaked semaphore](https://github.com/lllyasviel/Fooocus/discussions/2690)
-The CPU was not running when this occurred.
+The CPU was not running hot when this occurred.

 <!--
 The following restarted the frontend at [localhost:5173](http://localhost:5173/)